 Under the securities laws of the United States, the Company's directors and executive officers, and persons who own more than ten percent of the Company's Common Stock are required to report their initial ownership of the Company's Common Stock and any subsequent changes in that ownership to the Securities and Exchange Commission.
 Specific due dates have been established for these reports and the Company is required to disclose in this proxy statement, any failure to file by these dates.
-The Company believes that all filing requirements applicable to its officers, directors and persons who own more than ten percent of the Company's Common Stock have been complied with.
+Through an inadvertent omission there was one late filing on behalf of each of Messrs.
+McDougall and Oesterreicher (each of which relates to a purchase of the Company's Common Stock) and Mr. William F. Regas (relating to the disposition of indirectly owned Common Stock of the Company) during the 1995 fiscal year.
+Except as set forth herein, the Company believes that all filing requirements were satisfied.
 In making these disclosures and filing of the reports, the Company has relied solely on written representations from certain reporting persons.